This easy caramelized onion dip is made with onion, shallot, garlic, yogurt, and fresh chives. Try it for a healthy twist on the classic chip dip!

 I rushed home and started cooking.

 This caramelized onion dip is inspired by Bon Appetit’s, with a few tweaks to make it healthier.
 And creamier.

 Do I Need a Special Pot or Pan for Caramelizing onions?

-I like to use an enameled cast-iron pot or pan, because they’re excellent for caramelizing onions.
+I like to use enameled cast-iron pots or pans, because they’re excellent for caramelizing onions.
 The heat distributes easily, and they’re easy to deglaze.

 Not sure what deglazing is?
 It’s when you use an acidic liquid (like lemon juice or wine) to pull browned bits of food (in this case, onions) off the pan and back into the main dish.